JustR3/JustR3/README.md

 </p>

-Playin with Quantitative Finance and ML/AI applications.
+Playing with Quantitative Finance and ML/AI applications.
 Interested in building insights from data.
 Statistical distributions nerd.

 ---